semihkislar/community-speakers/README.md

 ## Usage

-This repository's data is used to populate the community speaker page at [your-website-url].
+This repository's data is used to populate the community speaker page at [Speaker Hub](https://community-speaker.vercel.app/).
 Event organizers can browse through the list to find speakers for their events.

 ## Contributing